ashtonmeuser/vue-cloudwatch-dashboard/README.md

 An AWS Lambda function can be used to serve properly formatted metrics to the CloudWatch Dashboard.
 Please see the [server](server) directory.
 To deploy, upload the [archive](server/archive.zip) to a Lambda function either via the AWS CLI or the web interface.
 If you make changes to the server-side logic, make sure you recreate and reupload the archive.

-Create an endpoint using AWS API Gateway properly secure it with an API key or other security measure.
+Create an endpoint using AWS API Gateway and properly secure it with an API key or other security measure.
+After creating your API endpoint, add a POST method and select the lambda function you just created.
+Enable *Use Lambda Proxy integration*.
+Next, enable CORS via the action dropdown menu.
+If using an API key (recommended), create a usage plan.
+This will prompt you to create an API key and select an API.
+Name your key and select the API you just created.
+Note the endpoint URL and the API you created.
+These should be entered into the `.env.{NODE_ENV}` file.

 Please note that AWS charges for accessing CloudWatch metrics, so securing your endpoint should be a priority.
 This should also influence the refresh rate you choose.
 CloudWatch pricing information can be found [here](https://aws.amazon.com/cloudwatch/pricing/).